RichardMidnight/pi-safe/README.md

  - Works entirely on a Raspberry Pi (or other linux).
 No Windows or Mac needed.

- - Creates a compressed image-file that will resize to fill the new media to which it is restored.
+ - Creates a shrunk, compressed image-file that will resize to fill the new media to which it is restored.

  - Supports .img .zip .xz .gz and .zst file formats.